HPC and AI disruption.

 How and where you house the HPC resource to manage AI will have a big impact on what it costs.
 There will be trade-offs and decisions to make speed and cost, compute and storage and also alround security, privacy and data sovereignty issues.

-In most of the scenarios I’ve sketched here, latency, the time it takes data to move from a data centre to a user’s device, is less of an issue than in other areas.
+In most of the scenarios I’ve sketched here, latency, the time it takes data to move from a data center to a user’s device, is less of an issue than in other areas.
 For an autonomous vehicle or a high-frequency trading platform delays of a millisecond can have disastrous consequences.
 Delays of one or two seconds would not have a huge impact on the quality of a GPs advice to a patient, or a student’s progress through coursework.
 The ‘heavy-lift’ of AI processing through the billions of data points can be done wherever it is most cost effective.
-Locating HPC resource in data centres built where land and power are cheaper, makes sense.
+Locating HPC resource in data centers built where land and power are cheaper, makes sense.
 Many are looking to the Nordic region with its combination of cool climate, abundant renewable power and stable, pro-business regimes provide the foundation for economically as well as environmentally sustainable AI investments.

 As the importance and the cost of storing and processing ever increasing volumes of AI data rise, can business afford not to look at the significant advantages locating in the Nordics offers?